Pretty riverside pubs in Hertfordshire to visit

 This stylish restaurant and wedding venue perched on the River Mel was originally a mill house.
-Built in the 1500s, Sheene Mill is a self-proclaimed specialist in lobster and steak – and these should be enjoyed with views over the water.
+Built in the 1500s, Sheene Mill has beautiful views over the water.

 London Road, Berkhamsted

-Sympathetically decorated interiors lead out to the ‘secret’ courtyard that’s perfect for relaxing by the water.
-There’s a curated wine list, real ales on tap and a selection of cocktails to enjoy outdoors.
+Sympathetically decorated interiors lead out to the 'secret' courtyard that's perfect for relaxing by the water.
+There's a curated wine list, real ales on tap and a selection of cocktails all to be enjoyed outdoors.